graphcore/poprithms/README.md

 ```

-The usual CMake flags can be used to set the install directory `CMAKE_INSTALL_PREFIX`
+The usual CMake flags can be used to set the poprithms install directory `CMAKE_INSTALL_PREFIX`
-and the generator `CMAKE_GENERATOR`.
+, and the generator `CMAKE_GENERATOR`.
 A complete configuration command might be:

 ```
 cmake /path/to/poprithms/root/dir  -DPOPRITHMS_WERROR=OFF -BOOST_ROOT=/path/to/boost/install -DCMAKE_INSTALL_PREFIX=/my/install/dir -DCMAKE_GENERATOR="Ninja"